Set registration preferences

 You can allow users to register for your site by using the Netlify Identity widget, or by building your own registration form using gotrue-js.
 Note that if your registration preferences are set to Invite only, users must be invited before they can register.

 When an Identity user registers for your site, the registration will trigger an email requesting that the user confirm their address (using the template described in the Identity-generated emails doc).
-If you would like to skip this confirmation step, go to Settings > Identity > Emails > Confirmation template, then select Edit settings.
+If you would like to skip this confirmation step, go to, then select Configure.
 Check the box to allow Identity users to sign up without verifying their email address.

-Whether your registration preference is set to Open or Invite only, you can always invite new Identity users to your site from the Identity tab.
-This will send email invitations (using the template described in the Identity-generated emails doc) to the addresses you enter.
+Whether your registration preference is set to Open or Invite only, you can always invite new Identity users to your site by selecting Integrations > Identity > View.
+Inviting new users will send email invitations (using the template described in the Identity-generated emails doc) to the addresses you enter.

 The confirmation link in the email will direct to your site, with an